Modeling Higher-Order Interactions in Sparse and Heavy-Tailed Neural Population Activity: Introduction

-One approach to understand cooperative spiking activities of neurons involves analyzing near-simultaneous activities by binarizing the spiking activity within short time windows.
+One approach to understanding cooperative spiking activities of neurons involves analyzing near-simultaneous activities by binarizing the spiking activity within short time windows.
 When expressed by the exponential family distributions with interactions of multiple orders, this analysis can reveal interactions among subsets of neurons in the population.
 Interactions among more than two neurons are often termed higher-order interactions (HOIs).
-The model that lacks HOIs is obtained by constructing a distribution that maximizes entropy while constraining activity rates of individual neurons and joint activity rates of neuron pairs.
-This model, in which all HOIs are fixed at zero, is called a pairwise maximum entropy (MaxEnt) model (a.k.a the spin-glass or Ising model in statistical physics and the Boltzmann machine in machine learning).
+A model that lacks non-zero HOIs is obtained by constructing a distribution that maximizes Shannon entropy while constraining activity rates of individual neurons and joint activity rates of neuron pairs \citep{jaynes1957information, Schneidmain_etal_2006}.
+This model, in which all HOIs are fixed at zero, is called a pairwise maximum entropy (MaxEnt) model (a.k.a., the spin-glass or Ising model in statistical physics and the Boltzmann machine in machine learning).
 The pairwise MaxEnt model highlights the role of HOIs.
 The joint activity of more than two neurons produced by this model appears as chance coincidences expected from the activity rates of individual neurons and neuron pairs.
-Consequently, if nonzero HOIs exist, they indicate deviations of the joint activities of more than two neurons from these chance coincidences.
+Consequently, if nonzero HOIs exist, they indicate deviations in the joint activities of more than two neurons from these chance coincidences.

 There is considerable evidence suggesting that HOIs are necessary for characterizing the activity of neural populations.
-Early in vitro studies reported that the pairwise MaxEnt model accounted for approximately 90\% of activity patterns of small populations \cite{Schneidmain_etal_2006,Shlens_etal_2006}, implying that HOIs made only marginal contributions.
-However, HOIs may become more prominent as the population size increases \cite{roudi2009pairwise,Ganmor_etal_2011,Tkacik_etal_2014,Barreiro_etal_2014}.
-In fact, significant HOIs were later found ubiquitously both in vitro and in vivo neurons \cite{Yu_etal_2011,Ohiorhenuan_etal_2010,Tkacik_etal_2014,Montani_etal_2009,Shimazaki_etal_2015}.
-Analyzing HOIs enables researchers to uncover the underlying circuitry \cite{shomali_etal_2023_uncovering} and provides insights into their stimulus coding \cite{CaycoGajic_etal_2015,ZylberbergSheaBrown_2015,Ohiorhenuan_etal_2010,Montani_etal_2009,Shimazaki_etal_2012}.
+Early in vitro studies reported that the pairwise MaxEnt model accounted for approximately 90\% of activity patterns of small populations \citep{Schneidmain_etal_2006, Shlens_etal_2006}, implying that HOIs made only marginal contributions.
+However, HOIs may become more prominent as the population size increases \citep{roudi2009pairwise, Ganmor_etal_2011, Tkacik_etal_2014, Barreiro_etal_2014}.
+Accordingly, significant HOIs were later found ubiquitously in both in vitro and in vivo neurons \citep{Yu_etal_2011, Ohiorhenuan_etal_2010, Tkacik_etal_2014, Montani_etal_2009, Shimazaki_etal_2015}.
+Analyzing HOIs enabled researchers to uncover the underlying circuitry \citep{shomali_etal_2023_uncovering} and provided insights into their stimulus coding \citep{CaycoGajic_etal_2015, ZylberbergSheaBrown_2015, Ohiorhenuan_etal_2010, Montani_etal_2009, Shimazaki_etal_2012}.